Eudaimonia is a term often used in describing Aristotle's philosophy of well being. Modern psychology borrows many of his Eudaimonia concepts.

 See Happy All the Time for more on this topic

 Hedonia and eudaimonia are not opposites, placed on different ends of a continuum.
 Perhaps, and as I believe, wellness is comprised of healthy doses of both.

-Tal Ben-Shahar Harvard professor also holds this opinion.
+Tal Ben-Shahar, a Harvard professor, also holds this opinion.
 He defines happiness as, "the overall experience of pleasure and meaning."
 He continues, "a happy person enjoys positive emotions while perceiving her life as purposeful.
-The definition does note pertain to a single moment bet to generalized aggregates of one’s experiences: a person can endure emotional pain at times and still be happy" (2007, page 33).
+The definition does not pertain to a single moment but to generalized aggregates of one’s experiences: a person can endure emotional pain at times and still be happy" (2007, page 33).